Guides

 No items found.

 What does freight forwarder's liability insurance cover?
-The forwarder's legal liability to clients for physical loss or damage to goods while in the forwarder's charge, plus errors and omissions liability for professional mistakes, subject to policy terms and conditions.
+The forwarder's legal liability to clients and third parties for physical loss or damage to goods in the forwarder's charge, plus errors and omissions for professional mistakes, subject to policy terms and conditions.
+It does not cover the cargo owner's economic loss on a total loss; that is the cargo owner's own marine cargo insurance.

 What FFL Insurance Is For

-Contractual liability under FFL is the forwarder's exposure when acting as principal.
-If the forwarder has issued a multimodal bill of lading to the client for a door-to-door movement and the goods are damaged in the road leg, the client's claim runs to the forwarder under the bill of lading.
-The forwarder's FFL responds, subject to policy terms and conditions, and the forwarder then pursues recovery against the subcontracted road carrier through subrogation.
+When the forwarder issues a FIATA Multimodal Transport Bill of Lading or a house bill for a door-to-door movement and the goods are damaged in the road leg from Port Klang, the client's claim runs to the forwarder under that document.
+CLL responds, subject to policy terms and conditions, and the forwarder then pursues recovery against the subcontracted road carrier through subrogation.

 Failure mode How it arises FFL response